WahomeKezia/JS_SimplifedBasics/README.md

 # JS_SimplifedBasics
-JavaScript Cheat sheet with simplified concepts
+JavaScript Cheat sheet with simplified concepts and a beginner project